Menora v. Illinois High School Association: District court

-The students, represented by attorneys for the American Jewish Congress, asked for an injunction and declaratory judgment allowing them to compete with their kippot on.
-They contended that wearing a kippah was required by their faith, a position the IHSA did not dispute, and argued that the IHSA's ruling improperly forced them to compromise either their religious adherence or tournament participation.
+The students, parents, and schools, led by Moshe Menora and represented by attorneys for the American Jewish Congress, sued the IHSA on the day the Yeshiva was scheduled to play against Harvard High School.
+The students petitioned the court for a temporary restraining order, arguing that enforcing the rule would violate their First Amendment rights.
+The complaint largely took it as given that the kippah was one of the "traditional tenets of their religion", required to be worn at all times under Jewish law, a contention the IHSA never challenged.
+The students wrote that the IHSA's ruling improperly forced them to compromise either their religious adherence or their tournament participation.
 They also disputed the effectiveness of the ruling, arguing that wearing kippot did not pose safety risks and that the IHSA's ruling was therefore both unnecessary and discriminatory.
 The IHSA defended its holding as a reasonable safety measure, arguing that a player could slip on a kippah that fell off another player's head.
 They also argued that, as a private organization, they should not be bound by First Amendment restrictions.

-The case was first heard by Judge Milton Shadur in the District Court for Northern District of Illinois, who quickly granted a temporary injunction allowing the students to compete in the upcoming tournament on February 23.
-The judge promised both sides that he would hold a speedy hearing if the teams advanced in the playoffs, but both teams were knocked out in the first round: the Yeshiva was routed by Harvard High School, 99–54, and Ida Crown lost to St. Gregory the Great High School, 79–51.
+That day, a hearing was held by Judge Milton Shadur in the District Court for the Northern District of Illinois.
+Shadur granted the restraining order at 4:30pm, allowing the students to compete in the match that began just four hours later.
+The judge promised both sides that a hearing would happen Wednesday if the teams advanced in the playoffs, but both teams were knocked out in the first round: the Yeshiva was flattened by Harvard, 99–54, and Ida Crown lost the next day to St. Gregory the Great High School, 79–51.